-32-Bit memory calculation $(480 \times 272) \times 4 = 522,240 \text{ Bytes}$ ~522 Kilobytes framebuffer memory required 16-Bit memory calculation $(480 \times 272) \times 2 = 261,120 \text{ Bytes}$ ~261 Kilobytes framebuffer memory required While one framebuffer is required for graphics, for fluid animations and smooth blending within GUI applications, it is recommended you have two framebuffers.
+32-Bit memory calculation (480 x 272) x 4 = 522,240 Bytes ~522 Kilobytes framebuffer memory required 16-Bit memory calculation (480 x 272) x 2 = 261,120 Bytes ~261 Kilobytes framebuffer memory required

+While one framebuffer is required for graphics, for fluid animations and smooth blending within GUI applications, it is recommended you have two framebuffers.
 Two buffers can also help avoid a visual effect known as "tearing" where a display device shows information from multiple frames in a single screen at the same time causing the image to look like it is torn.
 By using two framebuffers instead, the display reads from one buffer while the engine writes to the other.
-When the frame is done, the application then flips the buffer it is writing to and tells the display to read from the buffer that is no longer being written to.
+When the frame is done, Storyboard then flips the buffer it is writing to and tells the display to read from the buffer which is no longer being written to.
 Having two framebuffers doubles the amount of memory you require to support the graphic rendering of your GUI application but it can improve visual fidelity and improve performance.

-For example, the resolution of 480 pixels wide by 272 pixels high, using a 32-bit color gamut would need 522,240 Bytes x 2 = 1,044,480 Bytes ~1.044 Megabytes.
+For example, the resolution of 480 pixels wide by 272 pixels high, using a 32-bit color gamut would need 522,240 Bytes x 2 = 1,044,480 Bytes $\sim 1.044$ Megabytes.

 Framebuffers can be configured in other ways than the double buffering method (also referred to as page flipping) that was just discussed.
 In cases where a double framebuffer is required, but the hardware can't support the flipping of buffers, Storyboard supports a uniquely designed version of double framebuffer called "back buffering".
 With back buffering two framebuffers are still utilized; however, instead of flipping between the two buffers with backbuffers the information is written to a buffer in the background (i.e. the backbuffer) and then copied to the front buffer from which the screen displays from.

 If memory is not an issue with the hardware you have selected, there is a buffer configuration known as triple buffering.
 Triple buffering is a combination of page flipping and backbuffering that leverages two "backbuffers" as page flips to minimize latency between copying content between the back buffer(s) and the front buffer.

-Regardless of which buffer technique that you choose to use in your embedded device, ensuring that your graphics pipeline supports different types of buffer configurations enables your GUI to be optimized for any hardware that you choose.
+Regardless of which buffer technique that you choose to use in your embedded device, the Storyboard engine supports all standard buffer configurations enabling your UI to be optimized for your chosen hardware.

-Visual assets (fonts and images) While some embedded GUI tools do their best to minimize resource consumption, it's important to understand that the visual complexity of your application will impact your memory usage.
+Visual assets (fonts and images)

+Storyboard will do it's best to minimize resource consumption; however, it's important to understand that the visual complexity of your application will impact your memory consumption.

 When it comes to visual complexity, the biggest factors that impact memory are your images and fonts.
 Both these assets need to be loaded (in some cases decompressed) from the file system into RAM, then composited together with other content, and finally written to the framebuffer.

-For example, Storyboard will cache images and font glyphs in order to improve rendering performance the next time the asset needs to be redrawn.
+By default, Storyboard will cache images and font glyphs in order to improve rendering performance the next time the asset needs to be redrawn.
 However, that performance boost does come at the cost in terms of total consumed memory which will need to be accounted for.
 Plus, for those images that start off as a compressed file once they are decompressed this will add to the total consumed memory as well.